 6.1.2 prior to leaving the Course, You complete the required form by providing feedback in reasonable detail as to why the delegate was dissatisfied.
 NEDonBoard shall then have sole discretion to issue a refund to You if NEDonBoard deems this appropriate in the circumstances.

-8. If You are Not Happy with Your Membership
+9. If You are Not Happy with Your NEDonBoard Membership or Jobs Board Access

-8.1 If You are not fully satisfied with the Membership content provided by the NEDonBoard Membership, You are entitled to apply for a refund of the Fee provided that:
+9.1 If You are not fully satisfied with the Membership content provided by the NEDonBoard Membership or the Jobs Board Access upon signing-up, You are entitled to apply for a refund of the Fee provided that:

 NEDonBoard shall then have sole discretion to issue a refund to You if NEDonBoard deems this appropriate in the circumstances.